whyisdifficult/jiratui/README.md

-  issues    Use it to search, update or delete work items. ui        Launches the Jira TUI application. users     Use it to search users and user groups.
+  issues    Use it to search, update or delete work items. ui        Launches the Jira TUI application. users     Use it to search users and user groups. version   Shows the version of the tool.
 ```

 ## Settings

-Before using the application, you need to provide the basic configuration.
+Before using the application you need to provide the basic configuration.
 All the settings can be provided in a `yaml`
 file.

 The application uses the [XDG specification](https://specifications.freedesktop.org/basedir-spec/latest/) to locate